 Should the world’s largest cosmetics company have sacked Munroe Bergdorf?
 The black, transgender model spoke yesterday about the flood of threats and abuse she has faced since her firing.

-Smith’s latest novel, Swing Time, presents two mixed-race girls in London who encounter Aimee, a 22-year-old Australian pop-star.
+Smith’s 2016 novel Swing Time presents two mixed-race girls in London who encounter Aimee, a 22-year-old Australian pop star.
 Aimee becomes a worldwide sensation.
 But adjusting to life as a celebrity proves incredibly difficult for her.
 The novel explores the morality of celebrity volunteerism, and reveals the conflict in the mind of many celebrities: embrace it, or remain normal?

 Twins for Beyoncé the Renaissance Madonna